Makelaers Comptoir: History

 The Makelaers Comptoir was constructed in 1633-1634 to serve as a guildhall for the brokers' guild.
 These brokers served as intermediaries between buyers and sellers trading in coffee, tobacco, grain and other goods that were brought to Amsterdam from all corners of the world during the Dutch Golden Age.

 The brokers' guild was founded in 1612 and had its headquarters in the former home of a spice trader called Hendrick Opmeer.
 About a year later, in 1614, the guild decided to tear down the house and replace it with a new building in the same location.
 Construction started on 5 March 1633, and on 1 November 1634 the building was complete.

-The Makelaers Comptoir was built in Amsterdam Renaissance style, which was very popular at the time.
+The Makelaers Comptoir was built in the Amsterdam Renaissance style, which was very popular at the time.
 The architect was probably the carpenter Peter Mychielsen.
 The two-floor building had a red brick facade with blocks of natural stone.
 The stepped gable was richly decorated with ornate side-pieces (klauwstukken), scrollwork and decorative vases.